< Go to Trekking Poles

 Complete with four different sized baskets to put on, these poles are great for climbers, backpackers, trekkers, snowshoers, split boarders, and hikers.
-We wouldn't use these for backcountry skiing because we don't think they would last super long.
+We wouldn't recommend them for backcountry skiing, because we don't think they would last super long.
 They pack down pretty small and are just a good inexpensive, all-around pole.
 You can spend $30 more and get a shock absorbing version of the Trail Back called the Black Diamond Trail Shock that is also one of the more reasonably priced anti-shock poles.